ajstamm/shepherds-crook/Resume.md

 ### imputation

-* convert Gwen's code to R
+* convert Gwen's code to R (in progress)
 * validate Gwen's code and process
-* assessed use of hot deck (instead of cold deck) imputation and rejected it
+* assessed use of hot deck (instead of cold deck) imputation and rejected it due to processing issues
-* rewrote method to incorporate multiple imputation results into area counts
+* rewrote imputed counts calculations to incorporate multiple imputation results into area counts

 ## Projects

 ### Governor's Cancer Research Initiative

-* researched and mapped environmental sites of concern (check name)
+* researched and mapped DEC environmental sites of concern (check name - brown-something?)
 * investigated food deserts/swamps in the area
 * calculated ... ???
 * received award for ... ???